kuria/class-loader/README.rst

 Debug mode
 ==========

-If debug mode is enabled, a class/interface/trait check is performed after a file is included and an exceptinon is thrown to warn about a potentially misspelled namespace or class name.
+If debug mode is enabled, the following checks are performed after a file is loaded:

+- whether the class was actually found in the file

+  - detects wrong or misspelled namespaces or class names

+- whether the class name matches exactly what is defined in the file

+  - detects mismatched character case in namespaces or class names or other class name usage, which would cause issues on case-sensitive filesystems

+- whether the loaded file name matches the actual file name

+  - detects mismatched character case in the file name, which would cause issues on case-sensitive filesystems

 To enable debug mode, call ``$classLoader->setDebug(true)`` or pass ``true`` to the appropriate constructor argument.